 Why Timing Is Crucial in Prospecting

-InsideSales.com also reports that contacting a prospect within five minutes of their interaction with a website or content is 21 times more likely to result in a qualified meeting than waiting 30 minutes.
-This figure shows that reacting quickly can radically transform the conversion rate of your prospecting efforts.
+InsideSales.com puts a sharper number on the reactive side: contacting a prospect within five minutes of their interaction with a piece of content is 21 times more likely to produce a qualified meeting than waiting 30 minutes.
+Twenty-one times.
+The conversation hasn’t moved on yet; the problem is still live in their head.

 The Lifecycle of a Company: From Start to Finish